ministryofjustice/moj-frontend/docs/components/add-another/_inline-layout.md

 The 'Add another' component creates another item on the page.
 The data remains on the page until the user submits it, for example with a ‘Save and continue’ button.

-Users can edit their items after submitting them, using the [GOV.UK ‘check answers’ pattern](https://design-system.service.gov.uk/patterns/check-answers/).
+Use the [GOV.UK ‘check answers’ pattern](https://design-system.service.gov.uk/patterns/check-answers/) to enable users to edit their items after submitting them.

 ### Example of multiple inline layouts on a page